dvbuntu/dvbuntu.github.io/_pages/about.md

   - /about.html
 ---

 This is the academic website of Danielle Van Boxel.
+Her research focuses is on new methods in machine learning and data science as well as improving accessibility in these fields.

 She's a PhD grad of the [University of Arizona Applied Math GIDP](https://appliedmath.arizona.edu/) and [Data Diversity Lab](https://datadiversitylab.github.io/).
 Her PhD advisors were [Dr. Xueying Tang](https://sites.google.com/a/math.arizona.edu/xueyingtang/) and [Dr. Cristian Román-Palacios](https://cromanpa94.github.io/cromanpa/).
-Danielle's research focuses on new methods in machine learning and data science.

 # Welcome!